thuml/Large-Time-Series-Model/README.md

 ###  Usage

-You can access and load UTSD in the style of [TSLib](https://github.com/thuml/Time-Series-Library) based on the following steps:
+You can access the data from HuggingFace and load the data in the style of [TSLib](https://github.com/thuml/Time-Series-Library):

 ```bash
 # huggingface-cli login